ScanMountGoat/xc3_lib/Offsets.md

 ## Write Functions
 Writing is split into two main functions.
 The `write` function writes the data and placeholder offset values.
 This function also calculates an objects size.
 The `write_offset` function updates the offsets from the previous step and writes the pointed to data.
 This approach is similar to the two pass measure and layout approach used for user interface layout.
 The main difference is that addresses in binary files are 1D and the constraints are much simpler.

+The actual implementation defines a second set of functions ending in `_full` that represent the result of not only writing the data but also updating and writing the pointed to data for each offset.
+This typically needs to be implemented manually to be able to specify the order that items appear in the file.
+In some cases, this can be derived if the offset fields are updated in order recursively.

 ```python
 # This function and FieldOffsets can be automatically generated for each type.